Automakers embrace electric vehicles. But what about buyers?

 Opinion polls show that a substantial majority of Americans are aligned with Bock.
 An EV might be on their shopping list if it cost less, if more charging stations existed and if a wider variety of models were available.
 In other words, the time isn’t right.

-It all adds up to a significant risk for the largest automakers.
-Most of them are staking their futures on the notion that consumers will soon be ready to buy vehicles that run not on the internal combustion engines that have powered cars and trucks for more than a century but on electricity stored in a battery pack.
+It adds up to a significant risk for the largest automakers.
+With governments across the globe intensifying efforts to reverse climate change, the automakers are staking their futures on the notion that consumers will soon be ready to buy vehicles that run not on the internal combustion engines that have powered cars and trucks for more than a century but on electricity stored in a battery pack.

 General Motors, Ford and Volkswagen plan to spend a combined $77 billion developing global electric vehicles over the next five years, with models from pickup trucks to small SUVs.
 GM has gone so far as to announce a goal of ending gasoline- and diesel-fueled passenger vehicles entirely by 2035 – and to become carbon-neutral by 2040.